gmofishsauce/yarc/doc/AssemblyLanguage.md

 Allows "RSP" to appear as value in a bitfield, while

 ```
-.set FETCH "F1=V1, F2=V2, F3=V3, F4=V4;"
+.set FETCH "F1=1 F2=7 F3=0 F4=RSP"
 ```

-allows "FETCH" to appear as the value of a `.slot` builtin, providing a shorthand for an often-repeated microcode word contained in a slot.
+allows "FETCH" to appear as the value or partial value of a `.slot` builtin, providing a shorthand for often-repeated microcode field settings in the slot.

 ### .include